openstad/openstad-frontend/README.md

 #### 1. Set .env values
 ```
 PORT=3000
-#default name of db in mongodb / can leave this
+#default name of db in mongodb, in doubt leave this to localhost
 DEFAULT_DB=localhost
-#Set to host
+#Set this the default website (in development this is your local url)
 DEFAULT_HOST=localhost:3000
 APP_URL=http://localhost:3000
 API=http://localhost:8108